ahmsay/Solidvessel/README.md

 - **CloudFormation**: The whole infrastructure (nodes, subnets, ALB, NAT gateway etc.) is built on CloudFormation.
 This service provides a way to manage AWS resources easier using declarative approaches.
+- **RDS**: All databases are provisioned by using RDS (Relational Database Service).
+The engine is still PostgreSQL but backups, monitoring, high availability and disaster recovery is much easier.
+When the environment is going up, the databases are provisioned from previous snapshots, so the data is never lost.

 ## Topics
 - <a href=".docs/run-options.md">Run options<a/>